 A small, usually one page website designed to function outside of the primary website.
 It can have its own domain name or subdomain.

 Marketing that takes place via mobile devices such as smart phones and tablets.
 Modern mobile technology such as location services can be used to reach customers.

 Ensuring that your web pages are designed and coded so that visitors who access your website via mobile devices have the best experience possible.
 Fast loading times and easy navigation are great examples of this.
-For an example of how Google is cracking down on mobile optimisation, have a look at our mobile indexing news story.

 News feeds can be used on a range of platforms such as social media and on the website’s new page.
 It is where news is distributed on a regular or continuous basis.

 An organisation that does not aim to make a profit, but works to help people make improvements in designated areas.